Haideraly001/Form-validation-in-React/app/app/README.md

 --> work on route and route params
 --> product api get data in grid and then create route params with that specific data in routes --> products filter with category

+next Task
+-movie api with array of user
+-get post patch delete
+-and then work on req.query
+-filter -> sort -> fields -> pagenation -> class & objs